ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Tyrosine kinase inhibitors (TKIs) are drugs that target and block specific proteins called kinases that contribute to the tumor’s growth and survival.
 Some TKIs may be useful in treating a progressing or recurrent desmoid tumor by shrinking it or halting its growth.

-A global phase III clinical trial examined using a TKI called sorafenib (Nexavar) to treat desmoid tumors.
+A global phase III clinical trial studied using a TKI called sorafenib (Nexavar) to treat desmoid tumors.
 Sorafenib is currently used to treat other cancers, including liver, thyroid, and kidney cancers.
 In this clinical trial, patients were randomly assigned to 2 groups, either given sorafenib or a placebo tablet.
 Of those who took sorafenib in the clinical trial, 33% of patients had their desmoid shrink and 87% had their disease stopped for more than 1 year.
 It is important to note that approximately 20% of patients who received placebo also had their desmoids shrink.
 In this study, 18% of patients who took sorafenib had to stop taking the drug because of side effects.
 Common side effects of sorafenib include high blood pressure, fatigue, diarrhea, decrease in appetite, nausea, vomiting, rash, dry or itchy skin, and mouth ulcers.
 This drug is taken as a pill by mouth.

 In addition, pazopanib (Votrient) is a multitargeted TKI that is sometimes used to treat desmoid tumors.
-In a recent phase II clinical trial, the tumors of patients with advanced desmoid tumors who received pazopanib as a pill by mouth showed more shrinkage compared to a combined chemotherapy treatment of methotrexate and vinblastine (see “Chemotherapy,” below).
+In a recent phase II clinical trial, the tumors of patients with advanced desmoid tumors who received pazopanib as a pill by mouth showed more shrinkage compared to a combined chemotherapy treatment of methotrexate and vinblastine (see “Chemotherapy”).
 The drug received FDA approval to treat advanced soft-tissue sarcomas in 2012.
 The most common side effects of pazopanib are diarrhea, fatigue, loss of coloration in the hair and skin, and high blood pressure.

 Chemotherapy